Expected geoneutrino signal at JUNO using local integrated 3-D refined crustal model: Introduction

-Fortunately, geoneutrinos, the antineutrinos emitted from nuclei undergoing $\beta^{-}$ decay of $^{238}$\text{U}, $^{232}$\text{Th} and $^{40}$\text{K} inside the Earth, can provide information on the concentrations of heat-producing elements of the whole planet.
-The ﬂux of geoneutrinos at any point on the Earth is a function of the abundance and distribution of radioactive elements within our planet.
-This ﬂux has been successfully detected by the 1-kt Kamioka Liquid Scintillator Antineutrino Detector(KamLAND) and 0.3-kt Borexino detectors\cite{Kamland2005,Kamland2013,Borexino2010,Borexino2013,Borexino2015,Borexino2020}, though their measurements have been limited by their low statistics.
-Jiangmen Underground Neutrino Observatory(JUNO) will join the family of geoneutrino experiments and will provide an opportunity to measure geoneutrino more accurately \cite{JUNO2013,JUNO2016,JUNOgeostrti2015,JUNOgeogigj2019,JUNOgeoJULoc2020}.
-Within the first year of its operation, JUNO will record more geoneutrino events than all other detectors will have accumulated to that point in time.
-Given sufficient statistics, JUNO will be able to separate the relative contributions of \text{U} and \text{Th}.
+Geoneutrinos, which are antineutrinos emitted from nuclei undergoing $\beta^{-}$ decay of $^{238}$U, $^{232}$Th, and $^{40}$K inside the Earth, offer valuable insights into the concentrations of heat-producing elements throughout the entire planet.The flux of geoneutrinos at any location on Earth is contingent upon the distribution of radioactive elements within the planet.Geoneutrinos have been successfully detected by the 1-kiloton Kamioka Liquid Scintillator Antineutrino Detector (KamLAND) and the 0.3-kiloton Borexino detectors \cite{Kamland2005,Kamland2008,Kamland2013,Borexino2010,Borexino2013,Borexino2015,Borexino2020}, although the limited statistical data has constrained measurements.Situated in Canada, SNO+ will become the third geoneutrino measurement facility in the world\cite{SNO+2016}.The Jiangmen Underground Neutrino Observatory (JUNO) will contribute to the geoneutrino experiment and offer enhanced precision in measurements\cite{JUNO2013,JUNO2016,JUNOgeostrti2015,JUNOgeogigj2019,JUNOgeoJULoc2020}.In its first year of operation, JUNO is expected to record a greater number of geoneutrino events than all preceding detectors combined, enabling the discernment of the relative contributions of \text{U} and \text{Th} with ample statistical data.

-Geoneutrino signal prediction by JUNO is of great significance to the translation of particle physics measurements into meaningful geoscientific ones.
-Comparisons of predictions and real data will not only verify different crustal models, but also disentangle the mantle signal and \text{U/Th} ratio.
-The first published JUNO sensitivity studies\cite{JUNO2016,Han:2016geoPotential} in relation to the composition of the Earth\cite{Huang2013} globally showed an expected geoneutrino signal of $39.7^{+6.5}_{-5.2}$ TNU (Terrestrial Neutrino Units), whereby a TNU corresponds to one event per $10^{32}$ free protons per year at 100\% efficiency.
-In this model, a crustal model based on reflection and refraction data “CRUST 2.0” \cite{Bassin2000,Laske2001}, a global shear-velocity model of the crust and upper mantle “CUB 2.0” \cite{Shapiro2002} and a high-resolution map of the depth of the Moho (crust-mantle boundary) based on gravity field data-'GEMMA' \cite{Reguzzoni2009,Negretti2012}.